johnowenbarasa/documentation/notification_rule.md

 ## Notes
 1. Admin user will search a client by entering their registered email or customer number, subscriber Id and clicking search.
 Handle  scenario for both existing and non-existent customer, only existing clients should be able to subscribe to events .
 2. On Success a user will click on the returned Subscriber Information .
 3. Navigate to Subscriber Home .
-The Subscriber Home should provide these tabs
+The Subscriber Home should show

    a) **Overview**
       - Read Only Details of the Subscriber including the status of the subscriber.